 - It is high in omega-3 fatty acids.

 - It aids digestion.

 FAQs on Can Ghee Go Bad | How Long is Ghee Good For

 Yes, you can freeze ghee to maintain its quality for a longer period.

 Rancid ghee has a distinct odor instead of the usual milky sweet smell.

-You can use the expired ghee as an eye makeup remover, skin moisturiser or even hair oil.
+You can use the expired ghee as an eye makeup remover, skin moisturizer, or even hair oil.

 Yes, ghee expires after a specific time.
-The expired or spoiled ghee smells, tastes bad and color changes to white.
+The expired or spoiled ghee smells and tastes bad and the color changes to white.

 We are hoping that the details mentioned here about can ghee go bad are helpful to you.
-The best storage tips given are useful to increase the shelf life of ghee.
-Also, check the signs of spoilage, and ghee shelf life.
+The best storage tips given are useful to increase the shelf life ghee.
+Also, check the signs of spoilage, does ghee need refrigeration, and ghee shelf life.
 Stay tuned to our site to know other fats info.